Constraining Scale Dependent Growth with Redshift Surveys

 \subsection{Modified Gravity}

 One could adopt a particular theory of modified gravity, with a certain functional form, and certain parameters within that form -- e.g.\ $f(R)$ gravity of the Hu-Sawicki form with parameter $n=4$ -- but the constraints derived from the data will then apply only to that specific case.
-We take a more model independent approach, using that in scalar-tensor theories the gravitational coupling to matter can be fairly generically written as \cite{0511218,0611321,0709.0296,0801.2431,0809.3791,1108.4242,1302.1193,1409.8284} \be \gm=\frac{1+c\,\left(k/[aM(a)]\right)^2}{1+\left(k/[aM(a)]\right)^2}\ , \ee (in the quasistatic regime, where precision observations can be made).
+We take a more model independent approach, using that in scalar-tensor theories the gravitational coupling to matter can be fairly generically written as \cite{0511218,0611321,0709.0296,0801.2431,0809.3791,1108.4242,1302.1193,1409.8284} \be \gm=\frac{1+c\,\left(k/[aM(a)]\right)^2}{1+\left(k/[aM(a)]\right)^2}\ . \ee This comes directly from the Einstein field equations in the quasistatic regime, where precision observations can be made, and can be seen as well in both the effective field theory of dark energy approach \cite{1606.05339} and property function approach, e.g.\ \cite{2210.01094}.
 We take the scalaron mass to be given by \be M(a)=M_a a^{-3}+\mds\ , \ee which fits many models reasonably \cite{1103.0282} (also see \cite{1101.0295}), and guarantees a high redshift universe looking like that in general relativity.
 Since in general relativity $\gm=1$, we define $\dg=\gm-1$.
 We refer to $c$ as the amplitude parameter and $M_a$ and $\mds$ as the shape parameters, since they govern the evolution of scale dependence.
 Note that at high redshift the scalaron mass is large, $M\approx M_a a^{-3}$, today $M(a=1)=M_a+\mds$, and in the future the scalaron mass freezes as the universe approaches a de Sitter state, $M(a)\to\mds$.
-Since today the expansion is not too far from the de Sitter state, i.e.\ $\ode\approx0.7$, then we expect $M(a=1)\lesssim 2\mds$, i.e.\ $M_a\lesssim\mds$.
+Since today the expansion is not too far from the de Sitter state, i.e.\ $\ode\approx0.7$, then we expect $M(a=1)=M_a+\mds$ to be not far from $\mds$.
+Thus $M_a\lesssim\mds$ is a reasonable value.